-Whether it's your first property or your next house, I'll help you through the process.
-Call me at (972) 504-8021 and I'll give you more information.
+Whether it's your first property or your next home, I'll advise you through the process.
+E-mail me at ikay@Targetcosthomes.com to get some free information.

 Target Cost Realty, LLC can walk you through closing - (972) 504-8021

 Let's talk about "escrow".
-To finalize the sale of a place, a neutral, third party (the escrow holder) is brought into the picture to assure the transaction will close properly and on time.
+When you're closing on your new property, an escrow company is used to make sure the transaction will close appropriately and on time.
 When funds are held by a third party in a transaction between a buyer and a seller, it's in escrow.
-PayPal is a good way to picture an escrow company.
+An everyday way to understand the concept of what an escrow company does is to think of how you might use PayPal for online purchases.

-The certificates the escrow agent may collect include:
+The certificates the escrow agent may obtain include:

 • Requests for payment for various services to be paid out of escrow funds